Fighting job insecurity for transport workers

 If we don’t, companies will hire more unprotected agency workers so they can ignore rights and collective bargaining agreements.

 Building new organisations, or recruiting large numbers of informal workers, sometimes with different priorities to existing union members, can be a challenge.
-There’s more information on the precarious work section of this website.

 Read our guide: Organising precarious transport workers